yakazimir/kyler-website/content/post/infinity.md

 this!).
 This definition, however, leads to a contradiction that makes it impossible for $d$ to be bijective (thus making **Claim 1** true).
-To organize this a bit, we will first prove that $d$ is not bijective in the following lemma, then prove Claim 1 and as a separate theorem:
+To organize this a bit, we will first prove that $d$ is not bijective in the following lemma, then prove Claim 1 as a separate theorem:

 **Lemma 1**  The function $d$ defined above is not bijective/one-to-one.